Best savings accounts for January 2022

 The difference between a checking and savings account

-Checking and savings accounts serve different roles.
+Checking and savings accounts serve different roles for different purposes.

 Generally, checking accounts are used for your ongoing cash flow needs, as they allow you to make as many transactions as you would like.
 A checking account is typically where your paycheck is deposited and where your money to pay bills is kept.
 However, they often come with a low APY, if they carry an APY at all.